makerdao/community/governance/votes/Executive vote - May 15, 2025.md

 If this executive proposal passes, the following **actions** will occur within the Sky Protocol:

-- Phase one of the MKR-to-SKY upgrade will be executed as described below.
+- Phase One of the MKR-to-SKY upgrade will be executed as described below.
 - Protego will be added to the [Chainlog](https://chainlog.sky.money).
 - A Spark Proxy Spell will be executed.